sandravizz/AI-ethical-challenges/README.md

-# Decision support systems verification
+# AI and ethical challenges

 - Arcada - University of Applied Sciences in Helsinki (Finland)
 - Professor: Sandra Becker